Pushrod vs Modular

 Intake and Exhaust Valves are Separated

 Being able to put the intake valves at a different angle than the exhaust valves allows for improved breathing and subsequently increased power.
-This isn’t really an option with OHV engines for obvious reasons.
+This isn’t really an option with OHV engines.

 Higher Rev Ceiling